- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 air.

-The dental pulp shouldn’t come into contact with any of these substances.
+The dental pulp should not come into contact with any of these substances.
 Your body’s way of letting you know something is wrong is pulsating pain.
-The tooth will require a cleaning and root canal or extraction in more extreme cases.
-It may be closed off with composite or a crown.
+The tooth will require a cleaning, root canal, or extraction in more extreme cases.
+It may be closed off with a composite filling or a crown.

 Impaction

 Impacted teeth may not only lead to infection but also significant discomfort.
-When there is soft tissue or bone in the way of the growth of dentition, the pressure may be incredibly painful.
+When soft tissue or bone is in the way of tooth growth, the pressure can be excruciating.
 This is most common with wisdom teeth.
 Risk factors include:

 remaining baby teeth,